Reason231/NodeJS-Sangam/Part-2/4.Social Media MicroService/media-service/readme.md

 2. Run "npm init -y"
 3. Install the npm packages which is needed for this folder => npm i nodemon --save-dev
-=> npm i cloudinary multer mongoose express cors helmet winston rate-limiter-flexible ioredis express-rate-limit rate-limit-redis
+=> npm i cloudinary multer mongoose express cors helmet winston rate-limiter-flexible ioredis express-rate-limit rate-limit-redis amqplib
 4. Go to "package.json" for the modification.